IRunFasterThanMyCode/IRunFasterThanMyCode.github.io/about.md

 ## Introduction

-I am a stats geek currently working as a number cruncher at the University of Cambridge, focusing my head for numbers towards understanding the genetic basis of cancer as a bioinformatician in the lab of Professor Tony Kouzarides at the Gurdon Institute.
+I am a stats geek currently working as a number cruncher at the University of Portsmouth, where I am in the process of setting up a Bioinformatics Group.
 I spend a lot of my time trying to figure out how to describe exactly what it is that a *bioinformatician* actually does.

 I also like to run a lot, and spend far too much of my spare time examining running data.
 I set up this blog to keep track of some of the analyses that I have looked at in the past, and also to play with various new analysis techniques that seem like they may be useful to me in the future.
 Hopefully this may be of use to someone down the line